Kenosha Unified School District identifies superintendent finalists

 Weiss received his Bachelor of Arts degree from UW-Parkside in 1993, his Master of Science in Education in 2004 from Carthage College and his Doctorate of Education from Cardinal Stritch University in 2017.

-KUSD will host a superintendent candidate forum to allow for stakeholder input.
+KUSD will host a superintendent candidate forum to allow stakeholder input.
 The forum will be held in the Educational Support Center’s boardroom, 3600 52nd St., Sept.
-6, from 5- to 7:15 p.m.
+6, 5-7:15 p.m.
 Stakeholders who participate will provide feedback on the candidates, and as such must be available for the entire session.

 Due to room capacity, space for the forum is limited to 100 participants.
-Interested parties must RSVP via this form or by calling the Superintendent’s Office at 262-359-6320, by Sept.
+Interested parties must RSVP and can do so by calling the Superintendent’s Office, 262-359-6320, by Sept.
 1.

 Confirmation of participation will be sent via email Sept.
 2. Alternatively, stakeholders may watch the meeting live at youtube.com/kenoshaschools.

-Forum questions also may be submitted for consideration via this form.
+Forum questions also may be submitted.
 Questions for the forum will be selected and asked by the moderator to comply with hiring guidelines.
+A form to submit questions can be found on the KUSD website, KUSD.edu.

 The community forum schedule will begin with Nault at 5 p.m. and Weiss at 6:15 p.m.